Kolkhis/streamer-mode.nvim/README.md

 ### Current Features

-Currently supports the concealment of:
+By default, Streamer Mode currently supports the concealment of a number of keywords.
+More can be added through the `setup()` function.
+The default keywords to conceal are:
 * `export`
 * `alias`
 * `$env:`